imgix/react-imgix/README.md

 buildURL("http://yourdomain.imgix.net/image.png", { w: 450, h: 100 }); // => http://yourdomain.imgix.net/image.png?auto=format&w=450&h=100&ixlib=react-x.x.x
 ```

-The base url may also contain query parameters.
-These will be overriden by any parameters passed in with the second parameter.
+The base URL may also contain query parameters.
+These will be overridden by any parameters passed in with the second parameter.

 This feature can be used to create your own custom `img` elements, or for use with other image components, such as [React-bootstrap's Image component](https://react-bootstrap.github.io/components/images/).